ChandekarDhruvin/curenow/README.md

 -   **Retrieval-Augmented Generation (RAG)**: Uses Pinecone for vector storage and Google Gemini for generating responses, enhancing the quality and relevance of the chatbot's answers.
 -   **Spell Checker**: Corrects user input to ensure accurate and relevant responses.
 -   **Image-Based Disease Prediction**: Integrates a PyTorch-based multi-head model for predicting diseases from medical images (brain, lung, and skin).
--   **Appointment Booking**: Allows users to book appointments with doctors.
 -   **Chat History**: Stores and retrieves chat history using a PostgreSQL database.
 -   **Chat Export**: Exports chat history in various formats (TXT, DOCX, PDF).